-St. John the Evangelist School Parent Education Advisory Committee is established for the purpose of inspiring, fostering, and promoting the value of a Catholic education at St. John the Evangelist School.
-The Parent Education Advisory Committee provides the opportunity for representative members of the community to come together to work with the school and parish administration to provide unity of the school program.
+St. John the Evangelist School Advisory Commission is established for the purpose of inspiring, fostering, and promoting the value of a Catholic education at St. John the Evangelist School.
+The School Advisory Commission provides the opportunity for representative members of the community to come together to work with the school and parish administration to provide unity of the school program.
 The committee recognizes the principal's responsibility for the effective operation of the school and solely acts in an advisory capacity.
-The committee also recognizes the Pastor with the ultimate responsibility and authority for all advisory committee decisions.
+The committee also recognizes the Pastor with the ultimate responsibility and authority for all advisory commission decisions.